 Workplace stress could be eliminated if employers carried out proper risk assessments, according to public service union Unison.

-Last month it wrote to its safety representatives urging them to adhere to
+Last month it wrote to its safety representatives urging them to adhere to current safeguards.

-compensation for mental health problems caused by failure in the duty of care.
+In several recent cases employees have received six-figure sums in compensation for mental health problems caused by failure in the duty of care.